 Meet the Author

-Sharon Leino always had a great imagination...
+Sharon Leino has always had a great imagination...

 The oldest girl in a family of 11, Sharon Leino always had a great imagination.
 As a child, she expressed herself through poetry, pouring out her feelings about love, adventure, anger, and being bullied.
 When her father died, she quit writing and threw away all her poetry.
 She’s asked herself why but just decided that sometimes “we do some dumb things in our lives.”